FelipeBB/brainz/README.md

 ## brainz
-In-memory cache made easy
+In-memory cache made easy.

 ## Instalation
-You can manually download it from `dist` folder or get it through `nmp` / `bower`.
+You can manually download it from `dist` folder or get it through `npm` / `bower`.

 ### Npm
 `npm install --save brainz`